nearform/otlp-blueprint/k8s/README.md

 * install the required operators
 * install the apps

-When the deploy id completed you can use the **forward** target for testing.
+When the deploy is completed use the **forward** target for testing.

 ## Configurations and Improvements

+The following is a list of available configurations and some TODO that will make this tool more usable and safe.

 ### Namespace

-By default a the **otlp** namespace will be used.
+By default the **otlp** namespace will be used.
 You can use your own namespace name defining the NAMESPACE_NAME var.
 See the following examples.

 ```shell
 make kind NAMESPACE_NAME=...